dockeroo/dockeroo/README.rst

 ==============================

 This recipe creates a docker image that contains a full operating system (typically Gentoo).
-Such builder image can be used to create further docker images with `gentoo-build`_ recipe.
+Such builder image can be used to create further docker images with `docker.gentoo-build`_ recipe.

 The recipe executes the following tasks: